tallevy95/HTTP_server-org_github_info/README.md

 	4. Run the project: python approach_<Number>.py  <Organization> <Phrase>
 	   * <Number> can be 1 or 2
 	   * <Organization> is a must
-	   * <Phrase> default value is None (has to be in length 3 or more)
+	   * <Phrase> default value is None (must be length 3 or more)

 Usage:

 	To use this project, follow these steps:
-		1. run the selected approach as mention above.
+		1. Run the selected approach as explained above.
-		2-a. for approach_1: open the csv file in the directory of the program.
+		2a.
+For approach_1: open the csv file in the program directory.
-		2-b. for approach_2: open the given url from the CMD, http://127.0.0.1:5000
+		2b.
+For approach_2: Copy and paste the URL from the CMD, http://127.0.0.1:5000